 First, log in to your Google account, then Google Drive.
 Navigate to your WhatsApp backup file, then right-click on it.
 Click on “make a copy.”
 A second version of the backup file will appear.
 You can move the file to a new location in Google Drive to ensure the chat backup doesn’t get deleted or download the backup file to your desktop by right-clicking and choosing “download.”

 You can do the same using the Google Drive app on your phone.

 Why You Should Use a Different Backup Service

-IDrive is a great option for people who want to put their WhatsApp messages in cloud storage.
+IDrive is a great online backup option for people who want to put their WhatsApp messages in cloud storage.
 You can backup unlimited devices with a single subscription, which means you can keep everything on your phone safe, as well as your desktop.
 You can get a free 5GB account with the company to try the service before committing to a monthly plan.

-While IDrive isn’t the easiest cloud backup system to use, it makes up for it with a good price and great features, such as continuous backup and versioning, which lets you roll back files to a previous state.
+Although IDrive isn’t the easiest cloud backup system to use, it makes up for it with a good price and great features, such as continuous backup and versioning, which lets you roll back files to a previous state.
 It also keeps up to 10 past versions of the files you’ve stored, making it more robust than WhatsApp’s local backups.

 Backblaze is another good option for backing up your WhatsApp files.
 The paid service comes with unlimited storage, so you’ll never run out of space, no matter how many files you backup.
 You can try it using the 15-day free trial.
-Backblaze only has one paid tier, which costs $5 per month, but you can save money by buying one or two-year plans.
+Backblaze has only one paid tier, which costs $5 per month, but you can save money by buying one- or two-year plans.

 Our third pick for backing up your WhatsApp files is Acronis True Image.
 It has excellent Android and iOS apps, which makes it easy to backup files from your phone.
 It also includes a cloning tool that is useful for migrating files to a new smartphone.